 Thesis Reflex 9: Ask supervisors about every little issue

 You shouldn’t contact your supervisor too often.
-Asking about every little issue makes a bad impression.
-Some supervisors can also lower your grades.
+Asking about every little issue gives a bad impression.
+Some supervisors might also lower your grades.
 If you incorporate his or her input too much, it becomes less of your own work...

 Of course, it is fine to schedule consultations with your supervisor or professor - that's why they are there.
 But it’s better to collect your questions and ask them all at once instead of following your reflexes and asking your supervisor things all the time.